iusmac/battery-friendly-pocketmode/README.md

 **So, what's done in this implementation:**
 1. The screen isn't turned off when proximity sensor is positive but instead, we tell the kernel to ignore touchscreen, HW buttons, fingerprint, slider etc., as if they are physically absent
 2. Available in 36 languages upon release
-3. Volume keys force wake screen if volume buttons should not seek media tracks
+3. Volume keys force wake screen if volume buttons should not seek media tracks (_LineageOS-based ROMs only_)
 4. The user receives a silent, but a high importance notification on pocket mode being active
 5. Pocket mode can be temporarily suspended until next screen on/off cycle by pressing and holding the power button for at least 2 seconds (by default).
 6. No "sluggish" reaction or unpredictable behavior.
 High responsiveness and accuracy thanks to the kernel driver